 All NMJC employees (faculty, staff, administrators) are strongly encouraged to report actual or suspected discrimination or harassment to appropriate officials immediately, though there are some limited exceptions.
-All Faculty (including, but not limited to coaches) and full time Professional Employees (as defined by the NMJC Employee Handbook) are Mandated Reporters.

 In order to make informed choices, it is important to be aware of confidentiality and mandatory reporting requirements when consulting campus resources.
 On campus, some resources may maintain confidentiality and are not required to report actual or suspected discrimination or harassment.
 They may offer options and resources without any obligation to inform an outside agency or campus official unless a Complainant has requested the information be shared.